adael/SublimePhpCsFixer/README.md

 # Sublime PHP CS Fixer
-This is a plugin for Sublime Text 3 that gives you the option to run the php-cs-fixer command on any view.
+This is a plugin for Sublime Text 3 to format PHP code through php-cs-fixer command on any view.

 # Features